To retain the value and look of your coin collection, proper care and storing are essential.

 Keep coins cool and dry

-Sharp changes in temperature and moisture promote tarnish and spots that devalue coins.
-Avoid talking directly over coins; tiny droplets of saliva can create spots on a coin.
+Sharp changes in temperature and moisture cause discoloration that devalues coins.
+Avoid talking directly over coins; tiny droplets of saliva can also create spots on a coin.
 Just like fingerprints, these marks are difficult to remove.

 Use original holders

 All modern coin sets and coins should be bought and sold in original cases and capsules.
 The Mint sells coin sets in protective plastic cases called lenses or in folders.
 Individual coins are packaged in capsules fitted into folders or boxes.

 In addition to original holders, other storage options include:

 - 2″ x 2″ cardboard or plastic holders

 - Sleeves or envelopes

 For high-value coins, use hard plastic holders.
 Professional coin grading services use sealed holders called slabs to protect authenticated and graded coins.

 Use acid-free cardboard and plastic holders free from polyvinyl chloride (PVC).
 Acid and PVC can ruin a coin’s surface.
 PVC eventually coats a coin with sticky green slime.